-Findings Supporting Evidence The commitment to our vision statement here at Hesperia High is evidenced by the development of the Early College Academy; a partnership with Victor Valley College to focus ELMOS and Tablet PCs Peer Assistance on and assist those students who have the academic ability to succeed in college but need additional support.
+Findings Supporting Evidence The commitment to our vision statement here at Hesperia ELMOS and Tablet PCs High is evidenced by the development of the Early College Peer Assistance Academy; a partnership with Victor Valley College to focus on and assist those students who have the academic ability to succeed in college but need additional support.
 These Guest Speakers students can earn up to 20 transferable units towards an Associate Degree.
 These classes are integrated into the Early College Academy students' regular academic day.
-Job Fair In addition to the Early College Academy, HHS offers several College tours programs to prepare students for a career after high school.
-The ROP program continually adapts to meet the Ordered more effective employment needs of the community and student interest. materials/novels ROP courses include Fundamentals of Law Enforcement, Performance, and Digital Design.
-Our ROP Auto/Engine Performance program is the only program in the district in which students work on real cars Credit recovery Upgraded computer labs Chromebooks/iPads Department members bring people to Department Chairs or Chiomebooks/iraus Department members bring needs to Department Chairs or PLC leads.
-The Department Chair or PLC lead forwards these ASL Class needs to Administration.
+Job Fair In addition to the Fark Callera Academy, ULIC offers as your In addition to the Early College Academy, HHS offers several programs to prepare students for a career after high school.
+College tours The ROP program continually adapts to meet the Ordered more effective employment needs of the community and student interest. materials/novels ROP courses include Fundamentals of Law Enforcement, Medical Core, Intro to Nursing, Web Design, Auto/Engine Credit recovery Performance, and Digital Design.
+Our ROP Auto/Engine Upgraded computer labs Performance program is the only program in the district in which students work on real cars. opgraded compater labs which students work on real cars.
+Chromebooks/iPads Department members bring needs to Department Chairs or ASL Class PLC leads.
+The Department Chair or PLC lead forwards these ASE Class needs to Administration.
 Together with the School Site Parent Center Council, Administration makes final decision on monetary allocation.
 Administration is also accessible and open to requests from individual teachers.
-Adjusted library hours requests from manual teachers.
-ROP Due to the thoughtful allocation of funds, we have been able to provide a safe and supportive campus for all students and we have seen an increase in our graduation rate.
-Resources Broadcasting have been allocated for the Odyssey Credit Recovery Beginning and Advanced program to support and increase the graduation rate. robotics class Computer labs have been upgraded and expanded to be STEM programs more accessible to all students.
+Adjusted library hours ROP Due to the thoughtful allocation of funds, we have been able to provide a safe and supportive campus for all students and Broadcasting we have seen an increase in our graduation rate.
+Resources Beginning and Advanced have been allocated for the Odyssey Credit Recovery program to support and increase the graduation rate. robotics class Computer labs have been upgraded and expanded to be more accessible to all students.
+STEM programs